 - Smart Soapmaking: The Simple Guide to Making Traditional Handmade Soap | Anne L. Watson

 I hope you’ll give this a try.
 A plain recipe like this one is good starting point.
-Then, if you like the idea of adding natural colours, fragrances, or essential oils, there’s a whole world of possibilities awaiting you.
+Then, if you like the idea of adding natural colors, fragrances, or essential oils, there’s a whole world of possibilities awaiting you.

 ~Melissa the Empress of Dirt ♛